 Kathy Straub, agency marketing coach, Liberty Mutual and Safeco Insurance.

-Recently, Liberty Mutual and Safeco on Monday released their new guide Digital, Accelerated: The Essential Guide for Independent Agents to provide insights and resources on implementing digital change, including a tool to benchmark an agency’s digital transformation process.
+Recently, Liberty Mutual and Safeco released their new guide Digital, Accelerated: The Essential Guide for Independent Agents to provide insights and resources on implementing digital change, including a tool to benchmark an agency’s digital transformation process.